IAEA-NSDDNetwork/FMTCHK/README.md

-# FMTCHECK
+# FMTCHK
 ENSDF format and syntax checking.

-FMTCHECK is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).
+FMTCHK is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV